 To say that the gaming industry is evolving rapidly would be a cliche and an understatement.
-But the year 2017 is proving to be a truly historical year for the digital industry overall and this is particularly true for the gaming sector.
+But the year 2017 is proving to be a truly historic year for the digital industry overall and this is particularly true for the gaming sector.
 This year will be a crossroads to be remembered for gaming design and games.

 Be it the already present and growing VR experience and the advanced gadgets everyone and their cousin seem to be talking about or the ever popular game streaming that has become paramount for gamers worldwide, especially in e-sports competitions, which have taken the gaming world by storm.
 2017 is turning into a real game changer.